SKrotkih/SimpleOrganizer/README.md

 - Cocoapods was added for parse framework
 - Facebook SDK added
 - Log In to loacal database implemented via Facebook
+- Log In to remote data base implemented by the Parse.com SDK

 Were applied the following design patterns:
 - abstract method;